khandy21yo/btran/README.md

 	- Zero length strings can cause odd problems. text.rbegin() for example does not return a 0.
 - GOSUB.
 Actually works, but has the same limitations in C++ as goto.
 	- No jumping over initializers.
+No calling from inside user defined functions.
-- DEF functions.
+- DEF and DEF* functions.
-	- Don't have access to local variables.
+	- GOSUB insode DEF functions isn't likely to work.
+	- DEF and DEF* are treated identically.
 - DATA sstatements
 	- Bare Reserved words in basic cause parsing problems.
 Putting quotes around the text works to fix this, and is compatable with basic.
+	  Data statements are not easily handled in Flex/Bison grammers.
 - %xxx preprocessor)
-	- Code exists but only thinly tested. %IF can cause problems if blocks end inside of it.
+	- Code exists but only thinly tested. %IF can cause problems if blocks start or end inside of it.
-	- %var is not allowed in VaxBasic, but btran accepts it.
+	- %var is not allowed in normal VaxBasic statements, but btran accepts it.
 TAB, POS, CCOS
 	Unix doesn't attempt to track the cursor position, to these functions require a greate deal of complexity to implemet correctly.
 It requires